googleapis/google-cloud-cpp/google/cloud/spanner/benchmarks/README.md

 ## Single Row Throughput Experiment

-This experiment measures the throughput of either single-row inserts or single-row reads using different numbers of clients and threads.
+This experiment measures the throughput of either single-row inserts or single-row reads using different numbers of channels and threads.
 The objective is to verify the client library scales well with more threads and those not introduce bottlenecks.